|

 297. theater

-a building where theatrical performances or motion-picture shows can be presented
+a building where performances can be presented

 Annette Saddik, for instance, proposes to read Williams's plays as Artaudian theater of cruelty, which attempts to reach beyond reason and language in order to return the reader/spectator to primal forms of expression.